 This freestyle started quite well: “Probably in Japan, chopsticks in my hand, / With that ’05 Bape, Rick Ownes on my pants / All my tracks slick, oh, need a track fit.”
 Not bad, it’s standard level.
 But for the second half of the freestyle he changes tactic by repeating the same line: “This that mumble rap, mumble rap, old heads don’t want nunna that / Oo, they want none of that.”
 I get the point of it, it’s on purpose so he can show he’s claiming the style and won’t rap well if he doesn’t want to.
 Cool, but it’s a bit of an unnecessary message to get across, especially in a freestyle where you’re supposed to be showing off your lyrical ability, so he cuts his points in half.
 Before this point it was a solid freestyle.

-Aminé you bitch, why are you singing for two-thirds of your FREESTYLE?
+Aminé, why are you singing for two-thirds of your freestyle?
 By doing so he spoiled his chances of hitting the top 5, maybe top 3, because the rapping middle section is very decent; “Peanut butter jelly, cousin bumping Makaveli, sippin’ Stellas with my fellas / Bumping nothin’ but Fela Kuti / Groupies say they wanna do me.”
 There’s also a few hints of good wordplay too (“I bench press my problems, like add another weight”).
-Shame that he had to ruin it with all the fucking singing.
+Shame that he had to ruin it with all the singing.

 5. PnB Rock